 - Sauna stones: Many saunas use stones that create the thermal mass around your sauna stove and are usually held in place by thick wires or a metal cage.
 Once a year, when your sauna is cold, remove all the stones from around your stove and clean any dust or dirt that has accumulated there.
 It’s not uncommon for stones to “shed” a little, depending on what kind of rock you use, so you may see some gravel-like debris as you clean up.
 When finished cleaning around the stove, wipe the sauna stones off before putting them back.

 - Outside cleaning: If your sauna is a free-standing outdoor sauna, you want to clean the outside of it annually.
-This will help keep bugs and other critters at bay while keeping your sauna looking its best.
-Depending on the finish of the outside of your sauna, you may be able to use a pressure washer for an easy, thorough clean, but check in with your sauna manufacturer’s recommendations first!
+This can help keep bugs and other critters at bay while keeping your sauna looking its best.
+Depending on the finish of the outside of your sauna, you may be able to use a pressure washer for an easy, thorough clean, but check in with your sauna manufacturer’s recommendations first.

 5. Use Chemical-Free Cleaning Products